mrahmadt/NexaAIOne/README.md

 <img src="https://github.com/mrahmadt/NexaAIOne/blob/main/docs/images/HL-Design.png?raw=true">

-# Why you should use **NexaAIOne**:
-- **Language Agnostic** All AI services are configured to be consumed as RESTful API, this way you can use them in any application you want.
-- **Production Ready**: With minimum configuration, launch a platform that's secure, swift, and scalable, and built for performance.
-- **Developer-Friendly**: Designed with non-AI experts in mind, Offers hassle-free API integration, eliminating concerns about caching, memory management, and complex AI processes.
-- **Customizable for Experts**: Tailor every API option and switch core components like caching databases.
-- **Transparent Costs**: Crafted to minimize AI token expenses without hidden prompts or costs.
-- **Application-Centric**: Minimize overheads and maximize focus on your application development, supported by RESTful API compatibility with all programming languages.
-- **Standardized AI Configurations**: Maintain consistency across applications with a centralized AI platform.
-- **Troubleshooting & Debugging**: Efficiently debug AI requests, use the "Fake LLM" AI interface, and ensure no wastage of AI tokens.
-- **Swift Deployment**: Enjoy compatibility across Linux, Windows, Mac OS, or deploy as a container.
-- **Versatile Deployment**: Opt for on-premises, cloud-based, or any deployment method you choose.

 # Features:
 - **RESTful API** All AI services are configured to be consumed as RESTful API, this way you can use them in any application you want.
 - **Memory Management**: Enhance your LLM requests with contextual memory, leveraging strategies from truncating old messages to embedding and summarizing conversations.